openstack/sushy-tools/doc/source/user/static-emulator.rst

 Static Redfish BMC
 ==================

 The static Redfish responder is a simple REST API server which serves static contents down to the Redfish client.
 The tool emulates the simple read-only BMC.

-The user is expected to supply the Redfish-compliant contents perhaps downloaded from the `DMTF <https://www.dmtf.org/>`_ web site.
-For example,
-`this .zip archive <https://www.dmtf.org/sites/default/files/standards/documents/DSP2043_1.0.0.zip>`_ includes Redfish content mocks for Redfish 1.0.0.
+The user is expected to supply the Redfish-compliant contents, perhaps downloaded from the `DMTF <https://www.dmtf.org/>`_ web site.
+For example, `this .zip archive <https://www.dmtf.org/sites/default/files/standards/documents/DSP2043_1.0.0.zip>`_ includes Redfish content mocks for Redfish 1.0.0.